 You’ve heard the saying, “What gets measured gets done,” and that is true for the practice of mindfulness as much as any endeavor.

 Developing daily mindfulness habits takes patience, persistence, and commitment.
 But seeing your own progress and how these habits are impacting your state of mind will give you the motivation and desire to stick with it.

 Planning the next day on the night before not only saves you time in the morning, but it also gives you the opportunity to use what you just learned from the daily review.

 You may be tempted to skip this habit because you want to relax in the evening, but taking just ten minutes to think about your goals and plans for tomorrow will give you a leg up on a potentially hectic morning.

 The planning itself can be a mindfulness exercise, as can complete some of your morning readiness tasks the night before.
 Making your life calmer, simpler, and more streamlined supports all your mindfulness efforts, helping you focus on what’s most important rather than reacting to whatever comes your way.

 The vide below outlines the 6-step process you can use to plan your day that only takes about 7-minutes to complete.

 Your actions in the hour before bedtime can make or break your ability to fall asleep quickly and impact the quality of your sleep.
 That’s why we suggest a mindfulness habit of creating a soothing, sleep-inducing ritual before pulling up the covers and turning out the light.

-If you keep a gratitude journal that you write in before bedtime, you can do wonders for improving your sleep.
+A gratitude journal that you write in before bedtime can do wonders for improving your sleep.
 For instance, one study found this habit decreased depression, and another one discovered that showing evening gratitude increased optimism, sleep quality, and overall health and lowered blood pressure.

-So if you want to have an easier night’s sleep, with better sleep quality, please consider an evening gratitude journaling session.
+So if you want to have an easier night’s sleep, with better sleep quality, please consider a shut down ritual that includes an evening gratitude journaling session.